globalavocado/jobmaps/README.md

 ### technologies used:
 - HTML / CSS ([flat-ui](http://designmodo.github.io/Flat-UI/), still my favourite bootstrap!)
-- javasript, for the back-to-top button
+- javascript, for the back-to-top button

 ### project status:
 fully functional as it is :ghost: